mothur/mothur.github.io/_wiki/unifrac.weighted.md

 The **unifrac.weighted** comand implements the [weighted unifrac algorithm](weighted_UniFrac_algorithm).
 The [unifrac.unweighted](unifrac.unweighted) command
 implements the unweighted version of the command.
-Both of these methods are available through the [unifrac](https://bmf2.colorado.edu/unifrac) website.
 The UniFrac methods are generic tests that describes whether two or more communities have the same structure.
 The significance of the test statistic can only indicate the probability that the communities have the same structure by chance.
 The value does not indicate a level